 Natalia Escobar Castrillón

-She has been awarded grants from the Spanish Ministry of Education (TALENTIA), the Jorge Paulo Lemann Foundation, the David Rockefeller Foundation, the Harvard Asia Center, and the São Paulo Academic Research Foundation (FAPESP), among others, which allow her to pursue fieldwork in Europe, Latin America, and Asia where she studied the intersection of architecture with questions of power, gender, race, and social class through the work of architects Lu Wengyu and Wang Shu, and Lina Bo.
-More recently, Prof. Escobar was awarded a Carleton University International Research Seed Grant to produce visualizations of oppression and resilience of migrant populations in partnership with the Inter-American Development Bank.
-This work been accepted for publication in the upcoming Routledge book Critical Companion to Race and Architecture.
+She has been awarded grants from the Social Sciences and Humanities Research Council (SSHRC), the Spanish Ministry of Education (TALENTIA), the Jorge Paulo Lemann Foundation, the David Rockefeller Foundation, the Harvard Asia Center, and the São Paulo Academic Research Foundation (FAPESP), among others, which allow her to pursue fieldwork in Europe, Latin America, and Asia where she studied the intersection of architecture with questions of power, gender, race, and social class through the work of architects Lu Wengyu and Wang Shu, and Lina Bo.
+More recently, Prof. Escobar was awarded a Carleton-SSHRC Development Grant to produce visualizations of oppression and resilience of migrant populations in partnership with the Inter-American Development Bank.
+This work been presented in conferences and accepted for publication in the upcoming Journal from the Society for the Study of Canadian Architecture.

 MDes Harvard University, Cambridge, MA, USA

 MArch Thesis Advisor

 ARCS 5032 – MArch – MArch 1 Studio 2

 ARCS 5106 – MArch – MArch Option Studio

 ARC 5020 – MArch – Theories of Modernity

 ARCC 3301 – BAS – Conservation Studio 2